 Greenhouse Gas Emissions Reduction Aspirations

-Through the publishing of our Climate Policy in 2021, Equitrans announced its primary interim emission reduction targets and broader aspirations.
-The U.S. Environmental Protection Agency (EPA) specifies that the same quantity of methane has a more significant impact to climate change than an equivalent quantity of carbon dioxide.
+With the implementation of our Climate Policy in 2021, Equitrans announced its primary interim emission reduction targets and broader aspirations.
 As the main component of the natural gas we transport, we recognize that methane emissions are one of Equitrans’ largest environmental impacts.
-Therefore, we are striving toward interim emission reduction targets of a 50% reduction in Scope 1 and 2 methane emissions by 2030, and a 50% reduction in total Scope 1 and 2 GHG emissions by 2040.
-Further, we are aspiring toward a net zero Scope 1 and 2 carbon footprint by 2050.
+Therefore, we are targeting an interim Scope 1 and 2 methane emissions reduction of 50% by 2030 and a total Scope 1 and 2 GHG emissions reduction of 50% by 2040.
+Further, we are aspiring toward a net zero Scope 1 and 2 carbon goal for 2050.
+Emission reductions will be compared to the 2019 baseline year, which was Equitrans’ first full year of operations as a standalone company.

-We hold climate change as one of our top concerns, and we will continue to be transparent about our climate journey as we report our emissions to track against the reduction targets.
+We hold climate change as one of our top concerns, and we will continue to be transparent about our climate journey as we track and report our emissions against the reduction targets.
 As our efforts evolve, we commit to exploring, and embracing where appropriate, new technologies, innovative approaches, and collaborative partnerships to do our part in addressing climate change for the benefit of all.

 50%